-$$\tilde{\mathbf{P}}{\mathbf{infl}}^{\mathbf{f}} = (1+\rho)\,\tilde{\mathbf{P}}^{\mathbf{f}} \tag{7}$$ in which $\mathbf{P}^{\mathbf{f}}$ is the forecast ensemble at the observation time and $\tilde{\mathbf{P}}{infl}^{\mathbf{f}}$ represents the inflated forecast error covariance matrix.
+$$\tilde{\mathbf{P}}{infl}^{f} = (1+\rho)\,\tilde{\mathbf{P}}^{f}\,,\tag{7}$$ in which $\mathbf{P}^{\mathbf{f}}$ is the forecast ensemble at the observation time and $\tilde{\mathbf{P}}{infl}^{\mathbf{f}}$ represents the inflated forecast error covariance matrix.
 This multiplication has the effect of increasing the spread in the forecast ensemble to better represent the true errors in the model.
 However, the uncertainty is only increased in the directions already covered by the ensemble.
-Other methods for covariance inflation have been developed, see e.g. [Anderson, 2007] for an overview.
+Other methods for covariance inflation have been developed; see for example, Anderson (2007) for an overview.

 The second issue is that the covariances are estimated directly from a rather small ensemble, so especially small covariances are prone to sampling noise.
-Since covariances are expected to be small between distant grid points, so-called covariance localisation can be applied, in which the sample covariance is multiplied, via a Schur product, with a localisation matrix that tapers off quickly with gridpoint distance [Houtekamer and Mitchell, 2001].
+Since covariances are expected to be small between distant grid points, so-called covariance localization can be applied, in which the sample covariance is multiplied, via a Schur product, with a localization matrix that tapers off quickly with grid point distance (Houtekamer & Mitchell, 2001).
 This procedure ensures that the spurious correlations between points are reduced and hence unrealistic covariances do not affect the analysis of the state.
-Another advantage of localisation is that it makes the ensemble covariance matrix more diagonal, resulting in a localised ensemble covariance matrix that is, typically, of higher rank.
+Another advantage of localization is that it makes the ensemble covariance matrix more diagonal, resulting in a localized ensemble covariance matrix that is, typically, of higher rank.

-However, as mentioned before, the ensemble covariance is never calculated explicitly as it would not fit in memory leading to a different localisation strategy called observation localisation.
-In this method each grid point is treated separately by selecting a localisation radius and only observations within that radius are allowed to update this gridpoint.
-Within the localisation radius the observation covariance matrix is multiplied with a factor increasing with the distance of the observation to the gridpoint, so that observations further away have a larger error, and hence have less effect on the update of that gridpoint.
+However, as mentioned before, the ensemble covariance is never calculated explicitly as it would not fit in memory leading to a different localization strategy called observation localization.
+In this method each grid point is treated separately by selecting a localization radius, and only observations within that radius are allowed to update this grid point.
+Within the localization radius the observation covariance matrix is multiplied with a factor increasing with the distance of the observation to the grid point, so that observations further away have a larger error and hence have less effect on the update of that grid point.
 This ensures a smooth spatial update.
-It is important to realise that inflation and localisation are essential ingredients in Ensemble Kalman Filtering.
+It is important to realize that inflation and localization are essential ingredients in ensemble Kalman filtering.

-In this study, we shall use the LETKF, as developed by [Hunt et al., 2007], which uses observation localisation.
-The LETKF is one of the most efficient and accurate methods currently used in operational weather prediction centres, such as the Japanese Meteorological Agency (JMA) [Miyoshi et al., 2010] and the National Center for Environmental Prediction (NCEP) [Szunyogh et al., 2008].
+In this study, we shall use the LETKF, as developed by (Hunt et al., 2007), which uses observation localization.
+The LETKF is one of the most efficient and accurate methods currently used in operational weather prediction centers, such as the Japanese Meteorological Agency (JMA) (Miyoshi et al., 2010) and the National Center for

+Environmental Prediction (NCEP) (Szunyogh et al., 2008).
 Appendix A contains a description of the full LETKF algorithm, showing how the whole algorithm works very efficiently in the low-dimensional ensemble space.

 3.3.
-Other data assimilation algorithms
+Other Data Assimilation Algorithms

-Recent years have seen a surge of other Monte-Carlo-based methods for geophysical problems, mainly particle filters.
+Recent years have seen a surge of other Monte Carlo-based methods for geophysical problems, mainly particle filters.
 Their main advantage over the methods discussed above is that they are fully nonlinear.
 However, until recently these methods were thought to be too inefficient to be useful in high-dimensional systems.
-But by exploring either the proposal density freedom or localisation, efficient algorithms have been developed that are very promising for high-dimensional geophysical problems (see recent overviews in Reich and Cotter [2015] and van Leeuwen et al. [2015]).
+But by exploring either the proposal density freedom or localization, efficient algorithms have been developed that are very promising for high-dimensional geophysical problems (see recent overviews in Reich & Cotter, 2015; van Leeuwen et al., 2015).

-Another active area of research is in hybrid methods, where different data-assimilation methods are combined, exploiting the strengths of each.
+Another active area of research is in hybrid methods, where different data assimilation methods are combined, exploiting the strengths of each.
 Examples are ensemble smoothers like 4DEnsVar, in which an ensemble of model runs is used to generate space-time covariances that alleviate the need for tangent linear and adjoint models in a 4DVar algorithm.
-We will not discuss these developments here but refer to recent papers like Fairbarn et al. [2014], Goodliff et al. [2017] and Amezcua et al. [2017] and references therein.
+We will not discuss these developments here but refer to recent papers like Fairbarn et al. (2014), Goodliff et al. (2017) and Amezcua et al. (2017, and references therein).

-4. The ENLIL heliospheric solar wind model
+4. The ENLIL Heliospheric Solar Wind Model